-The Food & Drug Administration (FDA) protects public health by ensuring that companies that manufacture, distribute or import our food supply, medications, medical devices, radiation-emitting equipment, cosmetics, and animal products meet the strict requirements they have set forth.
+The Food & Drug Administration (FDA) protects public health by ensuring that companies that manufacture, distribute or import our food supply, medications, medical devices, radiation-emitting equipment, cosmetics, and animal products meet their strict requirements.

-Carbon graphite materials are employed in food processing equipment to ensure that foods are produced safely.
-These materials solve common problems that are often associated with traditional oil & grease lubricants – equipment failure and contaminated food.
+Carbon graphite materials are employed in food processing equipment to ensure that foods and pharmaceutical materials are produced safely.
+These materials solve common problems that are often associated with traditional oil & grease lubricants – equipment failure and contamination.

 Impervious to contamination, carbon graphite is considered the ultimate alternative solution.
 Its imperviousness results from impregnation with thermal setting resins, molten copper, molten bronze, or molten nickel chrome.
 Since there is no porosity in the material, there is no ability for bacteria to grow, a common issue in this highly regulated industry.

 Carbon graphite is also self-lubricating, which is essential for the food and pharmaceutical industry.
 Since oil and grease lubricated metal bearings cannot be used when food processing equipment runs submerged in low viscosity beverages or liquefied foods, carbon graphite is, once again, the material of choice.

 FDA regulations regarding materials for use in food processing equipment are covered in the Code of Federal Regulations, Title 21.
 The FDA employs the acronym “GRAS” (Generally Recognized as Safe) to determine a product’s viability in the market.
 If a material is considered by the FDA to be GRAS, it means that it is generally recognized among quality experts to be safe under the conditions of its intended use.

 Several grades of carbon graphite have been accepted by the FDA as GRAS, meaning that they have no FDA prohibited substances and are impervious to liquids.